Skip to content

 What is an Abandoned Trade Mark?

 Suppose you wish to resurrect an old business or a business with the same name.
 In this instance, the original owner of the trade mark may have abandoned the trade mark.
-To gain the exclusive rights to use the trade mark, you will need to put the trade mark to use.
+To gain the exclusive rights to use the trade mark, you will likely need to file a trade mark application for the mark.

 Can a Trade Mark Be Revoked for Non-Use?